|

 Overview of Vanguard

-The Vanguard Group, Inc. is an investment firm that operates multiple lines of business.
-It functions as an asset manager with lineups of mutual funds and ETFs.
-It also works as an investment advisor and broker-dealer.
-In these two roles, it opens securities accounts for retail investors in multiple countries.
-The most well-known location is the United States.
-For a U.S.-based account, Vanguard requires either U.S. citizenship or permanent residence.
+The Vanguard Group, Inc. is an investment firm with several lines of business.
+It serves as an asset manager with lineups of mutual funds and ETFs.
+It also operates as an investment advisor and broker-dealer.
+In these roles, it opens securities accounts for retail investors in multiple countries.
+The best-known market is the United States.
+For a U.S.-based account, Vanguard requires either U.S. citizenship or legal permanent residency, plus a valid U.S. mailing address.
 In either case, a valid Social Security Number is required.

 Vanguard’s International Accounts

 For investors outside the United States, Vanguard has a few (only a few) subsidiaries that will open accounts for non-U.S. persons.
 The company’s international portal is located at global.vanguard.com.
-Here, countries where Vanguard has operations are presented within three regions.
-They are the Americas, Asia Pacific, and Europe.
+There, countries where Vanguard has operations are grouped into three regions: the Americas, Asia Pacific, and Europe.

 The only country within Asia Pacific where Vanguard has operations is Australia.
 This branch of Vanguard does offer investing accounts.
-A residential address in Australia is required, as is an Australia mobile phone number.
+A residential address in Australia is required, as is an Australian mobile phone number.
 Vanguard also requires applicants to be Australian residents for tax purposes.
-An Australian account can be opened online in just a few minutes, and once opened, it will have access to Vanguard mutual funds and ETFs along with the top 300 ASX direct shares.
+An Australian account can be opened online in less than 10 minutes, and once opened, it will have access to Vanguard mutual funds and ETFs along with the top 300 ASX direct shares.

 One of the countries in Europe, the United Kingdom, is eligible for account opening.
-Here, Vanguard requires U.K. tax residency and a minimum age of 18.
-Applicants cannot be U.S. citizens.
+Here, Vanguard requires U.K. residency, a minimum age of 18, and, for many accounts, U.K. tax status.
+Vanguard U.K. does not offer its products and services to U.S. persons.

-It should be pointed out that Vanguard’s commission-free pricing schedule does not apply to international accounts.
-These will have their own fee schedules, which could vary significantly from their U.S. counterparts (commissions will be applied in some cases).
+It should be pointed out that Vanguard’s U.S. pricing schedule does not automatically apply to international accounts.
+These will have their own fee schedules, which could vary significantly from their U.S. counterparts (commissions or account charges will be applied in some cases).

 - Belgium